2024 College Football Playoff National Championship: Game summary

 The game's officiating crew, representing the Atlantic Coast Conference, was led by referee Marcus Woods.
-The game, which took place on January 8, 2024, was scheduled to begin at 6:30 p.m. local CST, though its actual start time was 6:46 p.m.
+The game, which took place on January 8, 2024, was scheduled to begin at 6:30 p.m. local CST, though its actual start time was 6:46 pm.
 The pregame coin toss was won by Washington, who deferred their choice to the second half, thereby giving Michigan possession of the ball to begin the game.

 First half

 The Michigan (left) and Washington (right) teams take the field before the start of the game.

 Washington kicker Grady Gross began the game as the opening kickoff was returned by Michigan's Semaj Morgan to the Wolverines' 16-yard line.
 The first three drives of the game all resulted in scoring plays for their respective teams.
 The Wolverines traveled 84 yards over the course of eight plays en route to the game's opening touchdown, scored on a 41-yard rush by running back Donovan Edwards.
 Washington scored a field goal on their first possession; they converted three third downs throughout the drive and finished with a 25-yard kick by Gross, which made the score 7–3 in favor of Michigan.
 The Wolverines' ensuing drive contrasted to Washington's first in length and result: UW took 14 plays and over six minutes of game time to score their field goal, whereas Michigan scored their second touchdown in four plays, which took less than a minute and a half off of the clock.
 With 3:46 remaining in the opening quarter, quarterback J. J. McCarthy completed a pass to wide receiver Roman Wilson for a 37-yard gain, and Edwards scored on a 46-yard touchdown rush just over a minute later.
 Placekicker James Turner made the extra point, giving Michigan an eleven-point lead.
 Washington was unable to respond as a rush for no gain by Dillon Johnson and an incomplete pass forced the contest's first three-and-out.
 Jack McCallister punted and the kick was downed by Jaden Green at the Michigan 21-yard line.
 With 21 seconds remaining in the first quarter, running back Blake Corum rushed for a gain of 59 yards before he was tackled at the Washington 20-yard line; this was the last play of the first quarter.